ros2/design/articles/node_lifecycle.md

-## Interface
+## Management Interface

-A node must provide the messages and services defined in this section to qualify as a managed node.
-These services define the external interface of a managed node as seen by tools that perform the managing.
-As such, it should be possible to consider any object that provides these services correctly to be a managed node.
+A managed node will be exposed to the ROS ecosystem by the following interface, as seen by tools that perform the managing.
+This interface should not be subject to the restrictions on communications imposed by the lifecycle states.

+It is expected that a common pattern will be to have a container class which loads a managed node implementation from a library and through a plugin architecture automatically exposes the required management interface via methods and the container is not subject to the lifecycle management.
+However, it is fully valid to consider any implementation which provides this interface and follows the lifecycle policies a managed node.
 Conversely, any object that provides these services but does not behave in the way defined in the life cycle state machine is malformed.

-These services may be provided via attributes and method calls (for local management) or via ROS messages and topics/services (for remote management).
+These services may also be provided via attributes and method calls (for local management) in addition to being exposed ROS messages and topics/services (for remote management).
 In the case of providing a ROS middleware interface, specific topics must be used, and they should be placed in a suitable namespace.

 ### Initialisation